 Electric welding arcs can produce significant levels of UVR within a radius of several metres; gas welding and cutting torches do not produce high levels of UVR.

 Artificial UVR is used in medical and dental practices for procedures such as the treatment of skin diseases and neonatal jaundice, cavity detection and treatment, and for chronic conditions such as seasonal affective disorder (SAD) and sleep disorders.

 Curing lamps emit intense artificial UVR to harden resins and dry paints; these processes are usually enclosed but openings in the enclosure may lead to overexposure.
 Germicidal lamps, commonly used for sterilizing materials in hospitals, are strong emitters of UVB and UVC radiation.
 Halogen, xenon and metal halide lamps can emit artificial UVR; black lights, incandescent and fluorescent lamps do not generally present a high exposure risk.

 Ultraviolet lasers, which emit a single invisible wavelength of UVR, are used industrially and medically.

-Occupations with potential for exposure to artificial UVR include welders and tanning appliance operators, as well as workers in industrial photo-processes, sterilization and disinfection (sewage effluents, drinking water, swimming pools, operating rooms and research laboratories), non-destructive testing, printing, phototherapy, UV photography, UV lasers, food industry quality control, and discotheques.[3,4]
+Other occupations with potential for exposure to artificial UVR include tanning appliance operators, as well as workers in industrial photo-processes, sterilization and disinfection (sewage effluents, drinking water, swimming pools, operating rooms and research laboratories), non-destructive testing, printing, phototherapy, UV photography, UV lasers, food industry quality control, and discotheques.[3,4]

 Cosmetic tanning appliances, which may be referred to as sunbeds, sunlamps, or tanning beds, are the main source of artificial UVR exposure for the general public.[1,3] It has been estimated that powerful tanning units may emit UVR with an intensity 10-15 times greater than that of the midday sun.